cheerful/freckle-apidocs/content/index.md

 Responses including multiple items will be paginated to 30 items by default.
 The page can be changed by using the `page` query parameter.
 Note that the `page` paremter starts with 1.

-Some actions can use the `per_page` parameter, will be documented in the resource's API page.
+Some actions can use the `per_page` parameter, which will be documented in the resource's API page.

 ## Link Header

-When pagination is used, the `Link` header includes the Used in Pagination.
+When pagination is used, the `Link` header includes the URLs used in Pagination.
 Clients should use these links instead of following their own, in case pagination rules change in the future.

 ~~~
 Link: <https://apitest.letsfreckle.com/api/v2/users/?page=3&per_page=100>; rel="next",